How we work

-Five Talents UK provides savings schemes, small loans, and business training for those in need in rural Kenya, Tanzania, and Uganda.
+Five Talents provides savings schemes, literacy training, numeracy training and business training for those in need in rural Kenya, Tanzania, Uganda, and Democratic Republic of Congo.
 We make use of a modern, hybrid form of savings and credit based microfinance that relies on local partners, enterprising clients, and an innovative use of technology.

-Local banks cannot afford to lend small sums of money to many entrepreneurs who have little or no collateral.
-The risks are too high.
-They also find it difficult to provide affordable and convenient savings services for people at the bottom of the economic ladder.
+In Uganda, Kenya, Tanzania and DR Congo most local banks cannot afford to lend small sums of money to local would-be entrepreneurs who have little or no collateral.
+The risks are simply too high.
+Large banks even find it difficult to provide affordable and convenient savings services for communities at the bottom of the economic ladder.